clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 <br>

-2. If you download this project for the first time, go to the project directory and run
+2. If you download this project for the **first time**, go to the repository root directory (i.e. `clojure-backtester/`) in the terminal and run

    `make init_clojupyter`

-   *Note that this operation may download plenty of required packages, which may take up some time.*
+   *Note that this operation may download a number of required packages, which may take up some time.*

 <br>